TECHNICAL ASPECTS & MISC. FEATURES

 If this game were to include achievements in multiplayer, they would take a cue from the example of Gears 2, latter-day Halo 3, and the on-disc Halo: Reach achievements.
 They would relatively simple in nature, would not involve grinding, they could be unlocked in any MP match regardless of gametype or playlist, and, if their nature allows for it, they could also be unlocked in Campaign.
 However, I’d simply prefer there to be no multiplayer achievements at all.
 Even the best-designed ones will still affect the normal flow of gameplay to some degree, and besides, not everyone has access to Xbox Live.
 Campaign-only achievements don’t require XBL, and since they are on their own time fighting against AI opponents, the player won’t be disrupting the intended flow of multiplayer competition.
 Furthermore, restricting achievements to Campaign allows for them to be devoted to a wider variety of interesting challenges for the player to accomplish.
 After all, there’s more to do — and more sheer potential for things to do — and more to explore in Campaign.

 That’s why I suggest making the map packs free (and mandatory) right when they’re released.
 It’s the most fair solution for every player, and everyone gets to play on a larger selection of maps.
 Even 343i has realized this, and Halo 5 is now the first Halo game to offer free DLC maps.
 However, free map packs present their own problem.
-DLC of this nature presumably costs a decent amount of money to create, and by giving it away for free there needs to be another way of generating revenue to cover the costs.
+Namely, AAA publishers are not going to let most major titles exist without some way to monetize them after launch.
+Even if I was granted the ability to direct my own Halo game, the buck still stops with Microsoft, and even if I were to protest the matter, they would probably still demand that premium post-launch content would need to exist in some form.
+It’s a sad reality of the AAA market, and I’d rather not charge anybody anything seeing as they already spent sixty bucks on the game, but it is what it is.

 In addition to the above, I would also consider the possibility of Campaign DLC.
 I’ve always wanted to see actual additional Campaign content in the form of side missions and whatnot (e.g., Arbiter missions for Halo 3).
 However, creating entire Campaign levels for an expansion pack-style DLC would be a serious and involved undertaking, which could make producing such content unfeasible.
 In any case, unlike the map packs, any kind of Campaign DLC would be paid DLC, and given the size and scale could run as high as $20 or more.